 However, despite the tremendous success of Mary Kay, the rumor mill is rife with stories about the company being a pink pyramid scheme.

 So, is Kay a pyramid scheme?
-And that this company founded by Mary Kay Ash with an initial investment of $5,000 USD is not really about empowering women or giving services to them or offering business opportunities but more about ensuring women into what is called a pink pyramid scheme.
+And is it true that this company founded by Mary Kay Ash with an initial investment of $5,000 USD is not really about empowering women or giving services to them or offering business opportunities but more about leading women into what is called a pink pyramid scheme?

 How true is that?
 How can a company that is over half a century old suddenly turn dubious?
 Let’s dig further.